Marken-Foo/tsumemi/README.md

 The board position should then show.
 Click "Show/hide solution" or press H to show or hide the solution (it must be entered as the main line in the kifu file).

 Press "< Prev" (or the left arrow key) and "Next >" (or the right arrow key) to go to the previous or next .kif files in the selected directory.

+Check "Upside-down mode" to display the positions from gote's point of view instead, for a different style of training.

+There is a simple stopwatch timer under the problem list.
+"Split" will record the time since the last split as the time taken to solve the current problem, then automatically go to the next problem.

 ## Feedback ##